kylezs/elastic-fleet/docs/dev-docs/deployment.md

 The cert-manager issuer and certificate are deployed alongside the rest of the application, from within the helm chart, using the cert-manager CRDs.

-Setting `certs.mode: dev` in values will disable this, so you can use self-signed certs.
+Setting `certs.mode: dev` in `values.yaml` will disable this, so you can use self-signed certs.

 ## Setting up SMTP
 [Go here](smtp.md)